SCPC Resources & Guides

 Jump to RESOURCES BY TOPIC

 The Peace Collection has over 10,000 audio or visual recordings dating from the 1920s to date.
 Formats include motion picture film, VHS tape, audio cassette, phonograph record, reel to reel audio tape, and more.
-The A/V database has descriptions of the recordings.
 The great majority of these items are only available for viewing at the Peace Collection, and some are not available at all due to their format.
 However, the Peace Collection has recently begun digitizing portions of the A/V recordings and making them available via the Internet Archive, which can be found through the links below.

 - Internet Archive SCPC Sound Recordings